cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 The unpacked version of the malware is around 208 KB in size, which consists of the **.text, .rdata, .data, .rsrc, and .reloc** sections.

-One of the main reasons why this executable is so big is because of the obsfucation way the malware developer uses.
-Instead of implementing a single string decryption function, they write one decrypting for loop for each encrypted string, which increases the amount of raw code tremendously.
+One of the main reasons why this executable is so big is because of the obsfucation method the developer uses.
+Instead of implementing a single string decryption function, they used one decrypting for loop for each encrypted string, which greatly increased the amount of raw code.

 ![alt text](/uploads/Conti2.PNG)